 However, even if you don't have any skin issues, red light therapy will still improve the looks of your skin.
 This skin improvement is achieved through an increase in collagen formation in the skin.

-The skin will become tighter and smoother, wrinkles will be reduced in number and decrease in size, and the collagen density of the skin will improve.
+The skin will become tighter and smoother.
+Wrinkles will be reduced in number and decrease in size.
+The collagen density of the skin will improve.
 The feeling of the skin and the complexion of the skin are also enhanced.

 Red light therapy can also aid in healing damaged skin, such as wounds.
-Wounds are often problematic, because they take long time to heal and might leave scar tissue.
-Red light therapy enhances the wound healing process, even after surgery.
+Wounds are often problematic because they take a long time to heal and might leave scar tissue.
+Red light therapy enhances the wound healing process even after surgery.

 After the wounds are gone, red light therapy can significantly reduce scar tissue formation.
-Treatments with red light therapy decrease scar tissue in both circumvention and thickness.
+Treatments with red light therapy decrease scar tissue in both circumference and thickness.

 There's also anecdotal evidence that you can use red light therapy to both prevent sunburns and lower the intensity of sunburns.

-To help recover yourself from sunburns, apply red light therapy to the affected areas for just a couple of minutes.
-Red light therapy accomplishes this effect through improving skin recovery.
+To help yourself recover from sunburns, apply red light therapy to the affected areas for just a couple of minutes.
+Red light therapy accomplishes this effect by improving skin recovery.

-This means that red light therapy can aid good dental practice, working as a holistic method to improve all-round dental care.
+This means that red light therapy can aid good dental practice... working as a holistic method to improve all-around dental care.

 Red light therapy can reverse hair loss in both men and women.

 While red light therapy is not a universal solution to hair loss—meaning that it won't work in 100% of the cases—other options such as prescription drugs are not a universally working solution either.
-Red light therapy is thus a non-invasive therapy that you could try before attempting to fix hair loss with more invasive options.
+Thus, red light therapy is a non-invasive therapy that you could try before attempting to fix hair loss with more invasive options.

 Red light therapy can decrease perceived levels of pain, even in common diseases like osteoarthritis, back pain and other joint disorders.,, Red light therapy is also an effective treatment for headaches when applying it to the head.
 Even chronic pain decreases in intensity after red light therapy.